 Monthly POC export (top) and DOC export (bottom) in stream flow based on flow weir samples (per ha) at all three sites during pre-treatment and post treatment periods (ie after mowing and burning early in 2013) - missing values due to drought (ie no flow) or pending analyses.
 There was no significant difference between burnt and mown catchments, but between sites.

-Table outlining the annual POC and DOC carbon export from each site (average of burnt & mown as there was no difference) for either the overall average (AVG) or the pre- and post-management periods:
+Table outlining the total annual POC and DOC carbon export in streams at each site (average of burnt & mown as there was no difference) for either the overall average (AVG) or the pre- and post-management periods.

 Below: Water sample pH values across the three sites in either flow or peat pore water samples increased over time (left) in both, flow (top) and plot (bottom) samples, with considerably higher values over the post- than during the pre-management period, which could partly be linked to an overall increase in temperature (with a very warm year in 2014; right):